 This report is used to guide the lender on the market value of the Property for mortgage purposes and is carried out for this purpose alone.
 Although the inspection will be carried out by a valuer who will usually be a qualified surveyor it is not a detailed inspection of the Property, and only major visible defects will be noted.
 Subject to reasonable accessibility, the roof space is inspected only to the extent visible from the access hatch without entering it.
 The surveyor will not inspect under floor areas, communal roof space or other parts not readily accessible.
 The exterior and roof of the Property will be inspected from ground level only from within the boundaries of the site and adjacent/communal public areas.
-The area of the Property will be taken into account, and the rooms individually inspected, but floor coverings and furniture will not advise as to whether these comply with regulations in respect of these services.
+The area of the Property will be taken into account, and the rooms individually inspected, but floor coverings and furniture will not be moved.
+Services (such as water, gas, electricity and drainage) will not be tested and we will not advise as to whether these comply with regulations in respect of these services.